The Keto Verdict on Isomalt: 5 Better Low-Carb Sweetener Alternatives

-Keto dieters are usually very familiar with no calorie sweeteners, but isomalt is lesser known sugar alcohol that’s used in various products and cooking instructions.
+Keto dieters are usually very familiar with no-calorie sweeteners, but isomalt, a lesser-known sugar alcohol used in various products and cooking recipes, is also keto-friendly.1

 The truth is, yes, isomalt is keto but understanding it’s carb contents will prove that isomalt is really just okay to use on keto and depending on the application, you should use these 5 low carb keto sweeteners seen below instead.